Painting the Pagoda at Cliveden

 The six-sided Chinese pagoda was made for the 1867 Paris Exposition Universelle.
 It was brought here in 1900 by William Waldorf Astor, who bought it in the sale of Bagatelle, the Marquess of Hertford’s villa near Paris.
 At the turn of the twentieth century there was huge interest in all things oriental.
 When combined with the flowing water, rocks and planting, the Pagoda completed Astor’s fashionable new garden.

-Finishing touches including re-painting of the roof of the Pagoda are being carried out this summer.
+Finishing touches including re-painting of the roof of the Pagoda were carried out this summer.

-Thanks to everyone who bought a raffle ticket in 2013 helping us to fund the restoration work carried out so far.
-Money raised from the sale of raffle tickets in 2014 will help us to finish the restoration works on the Pagoda.
+Thanks to everyone who bought a raffle ticket in 2013 helping us to fund the restoration work.
+Money raised from the sale of raffle tickets in 2014 will help us to fund the finishing touches on the Pagoda, completed earlier this year.